CourseHeroGrp1/Crumble/reflections/reflection1.md

   - Implemented Navbar
   - Implemented Login/Register both in frontend and backend
   - Implemented Main tabs (adding and deleting) both in frontend and backend
+  - Implemented Sub tabs (adding and deleting) both in frontend and backend
   - Learned react-bootstrap

 * What were some challenges you and/or your group faced this week?